 “When you’re black and you’re gay, one’s masculinity is in question.
 I dealt with a lot of homophobia in relation to my clothing choices…I was silent for a long time.
 I was trying to fit

 Porter went on to explain how Hollywood claims to be progressive still expects people to fit into specific labels.

 “This industry masquerades itself as inclusive, but actors are afraid to play, because if they show up as something outside of the status quo, they might be received as feminine, and, as a result, they won’t get that masculine job, that superhero job,” he added.
 “And that’s the truth.
 I’ve been confronted with that.”

-The 49-year-old revealed that he and Siriano came up with the gown idea after he was offered the pre-show hosting gig.
+The star revealed that he and Siriano came up with the gown idea after he was offered the pre-show hosting gig.
 The pair was adamant about presenting him as a man in a dress because Porter isn’t a drag queen.
 The tux and dress combo was the perfect pairing.

 The outfit choice was a lesson to teach others to respect other people’s “truths” even if you don’t always agree with them.